General Electric reports smaller cash outflow, reaffirms 2021 outlook

 Adjusted earnings for the quarter came in at 3 cents per share, compared with 2 cents per share a year earlier.
 Revenue declined 12% on year to $17.12 billion.

-Reporting by Rajesh Kumar Singh in Chicago and Ankit Ajmera in Bengaluru; Editing by Saumyadeb Chakrabarty, Steve Orlofsky and Nick Zieminski
+Reporting by Rajesh Kumar Singh in Chicago and Ankit Ajmera in Bengaluru; Editing by Saumyadeb Chakrabarty, Steve Orlofsky, Nick Zieminski and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.